Davis Memorial - Hiawatha, Kansas

 The last addition to the tomb was marble granite wall surrounding the memorial to keep people from entering.
 Unfortunately there wasnít much room left on the lot and the wall is esthetically too close to the figures.
 The wall hasnít been entirely effective, one of the urns is broken off and the head has been removed from one of the statues.

 It takes only a few minutes to visit the Davis Memorial and thousands of people do every year.
 Visitors from all over the world sign the guest register.
-The Memorial has been featured in newspapers, magazines, television, Ripley's Believe It or Not, and hundreds of web sites.
+The Memorial has been featured in newspapers, magazines, television, Ripley's Believe It or Not, and hundreds of web sites, making it one of the best known tourist attractions in northeast Kansas.